Common Name(s): Zebrawood, Zebrano

 Rot Resistance: Heartwood is rated as durable and is also resistant to insect damage.

 Workability: The wood saws well, but can be very difficult to plane or surface due to the prevalence of interlocking grain.
 Tearout is common.
-Zebrawood glues and finishes well, though a pore filler may be desired for the large open pores of the wood’s grain.
+Zebrawood glues and finishes well, though a transparent pore filler may be necessary for the large open pores which occur on both dark and light surfaces.

 Odor: Has a characteristic, unpleasant smell when being worked.